huydung/FlutterEducamp_VietnameseLanguage/README.md

 However, as the course targets absolute beginner, it spends time to go through the utmost basic programming concepts like Variables, Loops, Conditionals, Object-Oriented Programming, etc, plus the challenges are designed in a progression so the first ones are really basic. **As a result, for experiences programmers coming from other  programming languagues the pace is quite slow**.
-I think it will be more effective for them to have some sign posts and tips based on the course excellent curriculum but then they can dive directly into the challenges (armed with Flutter documentation) instead of watching the full course.
+I thinkt will be more effective for them to have some sign posts and tips based on the course excellent curriculum but then they can dive directly into the challenges (armed with Flutter documentation) instead of watching the full course.